grantj-re3/FlindersOJS-email/README.md

 to be updated.
 The destination email addresses maybe internal to your organisation or external.

+The information below mainly discusses email from the OJS view.
+Microsoft Office 365 SMTP AUTH client submission is discussed in one of the links in the References section.

 The requirements for *SMTP AUTH client submission* are:

 1. Network traffic encryption (e.g. TLS) across the internet